 The Richmond County Board of Education has maintained its economic stability by budgeting conservatively and monitoring its expenditures.
-Areas of concern are the State of Georgia's continued amended formula reduction to the QBE funding formula, the rising costs in employee benefits and declining student growth.
+Areas of concern are the rising costs in employee benefits and declining student growth.

 Student enrollment is the driving factor in the State's education funding formula.
 Student enrollment is converted to a "Full Time Equivalent" (FTE) for funding purposes.
 As student enrollment and FTE decrease so does State funding.